-For example, if you were an English major but want to pursue a different field, like or graphic design, taking classes gives you a foundation to begin looking for entry-level jobs in that field.
+For example, if you were an English major but want to pursue a different field, like computer programming or graphic design, taking classes gives you a foundation to begin looking for entry-level jobs in that field.

 Moreover, these classes are relatively inexpensive compared to credited courses at four-year colleges but still offer valuable, real-life skills.